U.S. stock futures advanced, indicating the Standard & Poor’s 500 Index will rally for a third day, amid better-than-estimated corporate earnings.

 Equities rose as 72 percent of the S&P 500 (SPX) companies which reported second-quarter results beat analysts’ earnings estimates, according to data compiled by Bloomberg.

 CVS added 2.2 percent to $45.88.
 The company boosted revenue 16 percent after winning customers from Walgreen Co.
-(WAG), which last year ended its contract to sell prescriptions through employee benefits manager Express Scripts Holding Co.
+(WAG:US), which last year ended its contract to sell prescriptions through employee benefits manager Express Scripts Holding Co.
 CVS reiterated today it expects to retain at least half of those customers in the fourth quarter as Walgreen and Express Scripts prepare to renew their agreement, effective Sept.
 15.

 Chesapeake rose 5.1 percent to $18.61.
 The company increased the minimum it plans to raise through asset sales this year to $13 billion from $11.5 billion, and said more than half of that will come by the end of next month when it completes sales of Texas oifields.
 It lifted its full-year production estimate thanks to discoveries in Texas and Ohio, and said the danger of outspending cash flow next year has abated.